Nandaka/PixivUtil2/readme.txt

 C.Log Messages:
 Q1: HTTPError: HTTP Error 404: Not Found
-    - This is because the file doesn't exists in the pixiv server, usually because there is no big images version for the manga mode (currently the apps will try to download the big version first then try the normal size if failed, this is only for the manga mode and it is normal).
+    - This is because the file doesn't exist in the pixiv server, usually because there is no big images version for the manga mode (currently the apps will try to download the big version first then try the normal size if failed, this is only for the manga mode and it is normal).